Doing business with Cheshire East Council

 A minimum of three quotations should be sought by services.

-The council has introduced a risk based sourcing approach to procurement above £25,001 and below the relevant Public Contract Regulations 2015 threshold.
+The council has a risk-based sourcing approach to procurement where £30,000 (Inc VAT) and below the relevant Public Contract threshold.
 A minimum of 3 quotations shall be sought via the council's etendering portal, subject to a risk assessment being carried out by the Corporate Procurement Unit.
-This will determine the route to market using an appropriate Request of Quotation (RFQ) and appropriate terms and conditions.
+This will determine the route to market using an appropriate Request of Quotation (RFQ) or use of a public sector framework and appropriate terms and conditions.

 Details of current procurement opportunities (where formally advertised) can be found on The Chest website.
-Tenders with a value that exceeds the current threshold will also be advertised in the Governments’ Find a Tender website.
+Tenders with a value that exceeds the current threshold will also be advertised on the Governments Central Digital Platform – Find a Tender service – see below.

-For further advice and guidance on tendering to the public sector, please visit the GOV.UK website.
+For further advice and guidance on tendering to the public sector, visit the GOV.UK website.

 All details of contracts can be found on the North West Contracts register.

-You can use find a tender service to search for high-value opportunities or awarded contracts, typically over the Public Contract Regulations threshold of £213,477 but varying in some cases, across the whole of the UK.
+You can use find a tender service to search for opportunities or awarded contracts, typically over the Public Contract Regulations thresholds.

 Guide to suppliers

-The selling goods and services to the council guide (PDF, 639KB) sets out how we work, what we buy and how who to contact.
-Also, please refer to the supplier guidance on completing procurement documentation (PDF, 702KB)
+The selling goods and services to the council guide (PDF, 265KB) sets out how we work, what we buy and how who to contact.
+You can refer to our supplier guidance on completing procurement documentation (PDF, 285KB)

 Fraud and corruption